-Get the correct pushing technique forwards, to enable you to get the most out of the propulsion of the chair, enabling you to push further for longer, and reducing wear and tear on upper body joints and muscles.
+Learn the correct forward pushing technique.
+This will help you to get the most out of propelling the wheelchair.
+Enabling you to push further for longer.
+Reducing wear and tear on upper body joints and muscles.

-Understand safety points when reversing, and to enable you to get the most out of the propulsion of the chair and reducing wear and tear on upper body joints and muscles.
+Understand safety points when reversing.
+Learn how to get the most out of the propulsion of the chair and reducing wear and tear on upper body joints and muscles.

-Stop safely in both directions and feel confident not to crash in to things.
+Learn to stop your wheelchair safely in both directions.
+As a result feel confident you will not to crash in to things.

-Flick front casters off the floor.
-This will assist you in getting over slight obstructions and uneven surfaces, making a smoother ride in the chair.
+Lifting front casters off the floor.
+This will assist you in getting over obstructions and uneven surfaces.
+Making a smoother ride in you wheelchair.

 One-handed pushing techniques.
 It’s a good idea not to put things on your lap, especially hot things, for safety reasons.
 With one handed pushing you can move from room to room with a cup of tea or your dinner plate.

-Open doors and negotiate thresholds independently, helping you become less reliant on others and increasing confidence.
+Learn to open doors and negotiate thresholds with confidence.
+A skill helping you become less reliant on others and as a result increasing your independence.